esteinig/thicket/README.md

 ## Pipeline steps

-By default, alignment input to pipeline currently performs the following:
+By default alignment input, the pipeline currently performs the following:

 * Generates bootstrap replicates of the alignment (`Goalign`)
 * Launches each bootstrap computation in the ML software (`RAxML-NG`, `PhyML 3` or `FastTree 2`)